bzylich/humor-by-demographic/data/README.md

 ## reddit_compiled.csv

 reddit_compiled.csv is the dataset we collect from reddit.
-It contains 200k posts
+It contains 200k posts.
+We discuss this is more detail in the reort.

 ## public_test.csv
 public_test.csv is the dataset released by the event organizers for use as the public dataset for model evaluation, this would be used in January for the competiotion.